ShinChven/druid/README.md

 If you modify the client's `.tsx` files, HMR will be triggered to update the changes seamlessly.

 **Note**: Ensure that you place `.tsx` files exclusively within the `views` folder.
 Modifying `.ts` files outside this directory will lead to a complete server restart, bypassing the HMR process.

+## Trouble Shooting

+### React Component Rendered Twice?

+This happens in development mode if the app is wrapped in a `<React.StrictMode>` component.
+Remove it to fix the issue.

+Please go the entry file to remove it.